gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

       url: https://my.backend.com:1234
 ```

-If you want to connect to a `Steampunk` back-end then you will need to provide the following configuration.
+If you want to connect to an ABAP Environment on SAP Cloud Platform then you will need to set the optional property `scp` to `true`.
+For any other target, remove this property or set it to `false`.

 ```
 - name: fiori-tools-proxy